-Rakhine’s glorious historical past is linked to the fabulous and amazing township of Mrauk-U, a forty mile boat trip upstream North of Sittwe.
+Rakhine’s glorious historical past is linked to the township of Mrauk-U, a forty-mile boat trip upstream North of Sittwe.
 Mrauk-U is historically acknowledged for its rich history going back more than two thousand years and its many archaeological sites, old pagodas and monasteries scattered across the landscape.

-Daw Khin Than, a curator, and wife of the former head of the local government archeology department, says contractors with no supervision simply slapped concrete on temples, altering architectural integrity.
+Daw Khin Than, a curator, and wife of the former head of the local government archaeology department, says contractors with no supervision slapped concrete on temples, altering architectural integrity.
 “There has been so much damage by people with no knowledge,” she says.
 “There are so many things in Mrauk-U to show the world: not just the temples, but ancient city walls, and moats.
-We could dig it up, if they let us.”
+We could dig it up if they let us.”
 The ethnic issue unquestionably stymies progress.
 “The government doesn’t support us.”
-The story of unified Burma, and a grand civilization centered around ancient cities like Bagan, is challenged by a different kingdom that actually outlasted Bagan.
+The story of a unified Burma, and a grand civilization centred around ancient cities like Bagan, is challenged by a different kingdom that outlasted Bagan.

 Symbolism, history and meaning of the Arakanese flag

 The Arakanese flag is made up of three simple shapes and colors, white on top, and red on the bottom, with a blue emblem in the middle.
 Originally, it was simply white on top and red on the bottom.
 The white represents the strong will and faith of the Arakanese people as well as purity.
 The red on the bottom represents the strength and power of the Arakanese people as a society.